 Growing Levels in Arsenic in Food

 There are two types of arsenic which are getting into our food supply, organic and inorganic.
 Organic arsenic gets into shellfish in very small amounts.
-Inorganic arsenic is different.
-Inorganic arsenic is toxic and it can hurt our bodies.
+Inorganic arsenic is different it is toxic and it can hurt our bodies.

-Inorganic Arsenic has begun to contaminate our ground water.
+This form of inorganic Arsenic has begun to contaminate our ground water.
 Run off from Industrial activities, coal mining, and a whole list of human activities has begun to truly impact what we eat.
 For people on a gluten free diet whose options are limited, this impact is higher.
-This growing runoff contamination is now leeching into our food supply and has caused rising arsenic levels in rice.
+This growing runoff contamination is now leeching into our food supply.
+It has caused rising arsenic levels in rice.

 Arsenic causes many issues in the human body.
 Cancer, heart disease, type 2 diabetes and others are part of a life exposed to too much arsenic.
 For me, the prospect of more nerve damage after 50+ years undiagnosed is a little terrifying.
-Arsenic can cause significant nerve damage from long term exposure.
-For adults, this can be countered with intelligence, but children, and babies get what they get, and if there is no awareness, then children are being impacted before they can make a conscious choice.
+This heavy metal can cause significant nerve damage from long term exposure.
+For adults, this can be countered with intelligence.
+Children however get what they get.
+If the parents have no awareness, then children are being impacted before they can make a conscious choice.
 Frightening.
 Who among us did not put our children on rice cereal as infants?
 Scary right?

 Will Organic Rice Make a Difference in the Rising Arsenic Levels in Rice?